Edward Nicolls: Ascension Island

 On the confines of the island feuds were vicious, and one surgeon went insane.
 Pirates were frequently seen off Ascension, keeping the garrison on edge.
 Nicolls was also busied by many infrastructure projects on the island, building roads, water tanks, a storehouse, and developing the gardens on Green Mountain.
 For these efforts, Nicolls had about sixty freed Africans sent to Ascension, and additionally asked for convicts.

-Nicolls had many such grand schemes for trade between Britain and its colonies, but these all failed to materialize.
-These schemes included a plan to grow oaks in the unlikely location of Sierra Leone for Royal Navy ships, a plan to ship Ascension rocks to England, and a plan to ship New Zealand flax to England which he discussed in a letter to Henry Bathurst, 3rd Earl Bathurst.
+Nicolls was under pressure to keep Ascension’s running costs as low as possible.
+He repeatedly suggested to the Admiralty that the lime produced on the island should be bartered in exchange for the wood shipped from Fernando Po and Sierra Leone.
+He claimed that the local stone, if quarried by convicts, could be produced at a cost low enough to generate a profit when sold in London.
+His plan to ship New Zealand flax to England was discussed in a letter to Henry Bathurst, 3rd Earl Bathurst.

 On 3 November 1828 Captain William Bate replaced Nicolls as commandant on Ascension.
 Nicolls was given the substantive rank of major before leaving, on 8 May 1828.